FAQ Theatre Twyford Construction

 The shed at the back of the Green Room has been removed from the site.
 The Twyford Hall Green Room will be removed from the premises to enable construction to begin.
 Two new green rooms will be built as part of the new theatre development.

 The Twyford Hall Supper Room will be downsized, losing about 10 square metres from commencement of construction.
 The only access will be via the main Beach Street foyer entrance.
-The Market St end of the Twyford Hall Supper Room will be walled off and converted to a sprinkler pump room.
+The Market St end of the Twyford Hall Supper Room where the tables are currently store will be walled off and converted to a sprinkler pump room.
 Most chairs and tables will then be stored at the rear of the Hall.

 The existing box office will close in early 2020 and be replaced by a new box office/foyer as part of the Theatre project.
 The old box office will become the plant room for the venue.